leejones/margins/blog-posts/The-Catch-22-of-Being-Too-Junior.md

 ## key takeaways

 Hiring junior developers is an investment.
 Don't do it unless you plan to invest time and resources into helping them get better.
+Also, don't just give them grunt work.
+Give them work that is meaningful and challanaging with a flexible timeline so they have time to learn.

 quotes: